-To encourage the long-term ownership of woodlands to produce forest crops and thereby increase the likelihood of a more stable forest economy, the State of New York has enacted a number of laws granting some form of tax relief to qualifying owners.
+To encourage the long-term management of woodlands to produce forest crops and thereby increase the likelihood of a more stable forest economy, the State of New York in 1974 enacted the 480-a forest tax law to qualifying owners.

 What lands are eligible?

 Any tract of forest land is eligible if it consists of at least 50 contiguous acres, exclusive of any portion not devoted to the production of forest crops. lands divided by state, county or town roads, energy transmission corridors and similar facilities, but not limited-access highways, are considered contiguous for purposes of this act.